IBMStreams/streamsx.topology/python/sphinx/source/scripts/streamtool.rst

 rmtoolkit
 *****************************************

-The streamtool rmtoolkit command allows for the deletion of 1 or more toolkits from the build server.
+The streamtool rmtoolkit command allows for the deletion of 1 or more toolkits from the build service.

 .. code-block:: none